jessduran/linear-regression/README.md

 ### Instructions

 ##### Create a program that calculates the cost (J) given a dataset.
-I
-ncluded is the input file "HousePricingRelationship.in".
+Included is the input file "HousePricingRelationship.in".
 This file contains the dataset for this problem.
 Each row in the file contains one training example.
 For each row, there are n input features followed by 1 output value.
 All values are separated by commas ",".

 ##### Inside the program should be two functions: